crypto4a/spore-seeder/perl_openbsd/README_PERL_OPENBSD.md

 # How often spore-seeder should poll the server, in seconds.
 # This value is used when autoSeed is False.
 pollInterval=180

-# Should seeder monitor the entropy reading and seed it when it is below a threshold.
-autoSeed=True

-# The threshold of entropy.
-Seeder will start to seed once entropy reading is
-# below this value.
-entropyThreshold=3000
 ```